jac307/MediaArtTutorials/Blender/Environment_Modeling_Session.md

 ### Create a New Blender File
 - Go to `File → New → General`
 - Save your file as: `YourName_SceneModel.blend`
+- ⚠️ Don’t forget to press `Ctrl + S` regularly to save your progress.

 ### Think Small (But Meaningful)
 You're only building a **section** of your world — enough to give your character context.